119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 “But this is why I came here.”

 One hundred and nineteen wins.
-Book ‘em.
+Rack ‘em.

 “It’s wild,” Martinez said.
 “It’s crazy.
 It’s such a special group of guys.
 The resilience.
 You never know who is going to step up.”